Mahāsaṅghika Vinaya

 pācittiya 18

-If a bhikkhunī, when a bed with pointed feet has been set up on the upper level of a sleeping platform in a sangha building, sits or lies down there, it is a pācittiya.
+If a bhikkhunī, when a bed with pointed legs has been set up on the upper level of a sleeping platform in a sangha building, sits or lies down there, it is a pācittiya.

 pācittiya 19